 – 10 min read –

-Today, Deep Learning algorithms represent one of the main research field in Computer Vision.
-Ikomia is a platform that aims to facilitate evaluation and sharing of Computer Vision algorithms.
-Thus it must provide ready to use Deep Learning models in its marketplace.
-Moreover, such algorithms are often composed by two independent parts: training and inference (forward pass).
-That’s why you may find two Ikomia plugins for the same algorithm in the marketplace.
+Today, Deep Learning algorithms represent one of the main research fields in Computer Vision.
+Ikomia is a platform that aims at facilitating evaluation and sharing of Computer Vision algorithms.
+Thus it must provide ready to use Deep Learning models in its HUB.
+Moreover, such algorithms are often composed of two independent parts: training and inference (forward pass).
+That’s why you may find two Ikomia plugins for the same algorithm in the HUB.
 Currently there are more plugins providing Deep Learning model inference only.

 Image classification is the task of identifying what image represents.
 So training process uses image datasets where image representations are know.
 As a result, classification algorithm does not need any additional annotations.
 As a convention, the file structure of the dataset is fixed.
 We follow the PyTorch structure: a root folder with train and val sub-folder.
 And at the last folder level, as many sub-folders as the number of classes: